rk-osbourne/terraform-site/README.md

 # terraform-site
-Hosting all the terraform modules for static website to host resume.
+Hosting all the terraform modules for static website for online resume.